 We can even take a loan online from a direct lender, without possessing high creditworthiness and without the involvement of a bank.
 Yup, very bad credit loans with no guarantor are a culmination of technology within the application domain, and we are grateful for them.

 However, there is a segment in the society for whom these innovations have made life a tad bit difficult.
 And that is the aged people.
 These people are in their 60s and beyond, who have lived a significant part of their lives without technology.
-Thus, immersing themselves into it is bound to be strenuous for them.
+Thus, immersing themselves in it is bound to be strenuous for them.

 My father, who just turned 70 last month, is one of them.
 And here is how I made him used to the apps that he has installed on his phone, with my help, of course.